Bathula-Adiseshu/Open-Source-LLMs-on-Your-Own-Computer/README.md

 ### Create a Discord Bot
 #### An invite link to the Discord server that is hosting the bot and a screenshot of the Discord bot showing a relevant conversation

+## Fine-Tune the Llama Model
+### Create the Training Dataset
+#### The politics.txt file you created with news headlines.
+The finetune.json dataset you created for the Alpaca template.
+A link to the public Hugging Face Dataset repo for your finetune.json data file
+### Fine-tune the Model
+#### A shared link to the notebook you used to fine-tune the LLM.
+The Hugging Face model repo for the final product.
+### Run an inference API server for the fine-tuned model
+#### The publicly accessible chatbot URL.
+A screenshot of the chatbot UI showing a relevant conversation